 Claire Rider (2017) Hip joint pathology and lower limb skeletal adaptation: A case study from the Metal Period Philippines.
 Master of Biological Anthropology (co-supervision with Prof Marc Oxenham)

 Ashley Bridge (2016) Stature in Australian forensic contexts.
 Master of Archaeological Science

-Natasha Langley (2016 submitted) The effects of experimental burning on enamel in a forensic and archaeological context.
+Natasha Langley (2016) The effects of experimental burning on enamel in a forensic and archaeological context.
 Master of Archaeological Science